andresgouts/users-demo/README.md

 ```

 ### /api/v1/users/login
-This GET endpoint reads the jwt token from Authorization header and returns the authenticated user info
+This GET endpoint reads the jwt token from Authorization header and returns the authenticated user info.
+You can get a token by creating a new user with Post `/api/v1/users`